koesterlab/data-science-for-bioinfo/src/servers/tmux.md

 # TMUX

-[Tmux](https://github.com/tmux/tmux/wiki) is a 'terminal multiplexer' that is useful that allows running workflows in sessions in the terminal while making sure they're still ongoing.
+[Tmux](https://github.com/tmux/tmux/wiki) is a 'terminal multiplexer' that is useful by allowing running workflows in sessions in the terminal while making sure they're still ongoing.

 ## Essential instructions